 Another advantage that is not allowed on 1040EZ filers is credits for education.
 The Lifetime Learning credit is available to those that were not reimbursed by employers to improve job skills.
 Since it is a credit, you deduct dollar-for-dollar of what you would owe the IRS.

-To file a 1040ez, just visit TurboTax online.
+To file a 1040ez, just try online tax filing.
 They make tax filing easy!